charlie-vf/genshin-recipes-blog/README.md

 1. NavBar/Main Pages

 - All NavBar links tested to ensure they navigated to the correct pages, which initially displayed placeholder text
-- If pages have no associated content, they display the noresults asset
+- If pages exist but have no associated content, they display the noresults asset
+- If a page does not exist, it displays the text 'Page Not Found!'

 2. Authentication restrictions